 6) Make time pressure work for you.

 It is always nice to prepare and practice questions in the comfort of your own home, in your own time, with the luxury of regular breaks.
 The exam however is not so nice.
 Practice recreating time pressure – give yourself 30 minutes to answer X number of questions, one hour to go through X number of topics, three hours to do a full ‘mock’ etc – the unique pressure of a ticking time-bomb makes you think differently.
 Being a doctor constantly reminds you of the need for speedy decisions and good time management – this is definitely tested in PLAB 1.
 Don’t experience time pressure for the first time on the day itself.

 7) Small words have big impact.

 Common things are common.
 We often word-match and decide on answers very quickly.
 You may see the word ‘iron’ in the question and your eyes flick to the answers – you see ‘haemochromatosis’ and your mind is fixed.
 The small words in these questions can change the answer in a big way – ‘usually’, ‘commonly’, ‘most often’ are examples of words that may change the answer to something else – don’t miss them in eagerness to tick the right answer.
+Technique areas such as this are covered in our PLAB 1 Mocks.
 Small words make up big marks – ignore them at your peril.

 8) Things are always easier in picture.